 Use this feature to set the Memory-Mapped IO resource-allocation ratio (from 0-8).
-The default setting is 1.
+The CPU1 default setting is 3, and for CPU2 is 1.

 IIO UniPhy Disable

 Select Yes to hide the entire UNIFY in the L2 cache.
 The options are No, Yes, and Yes w/Memory Hot Add.